Total Distance: 55 km

-When you reach the bush line, you can continue walking through the small bushes, as they are pretty easy to avoid.
-Eventually you will get into some larger bushes, at which point you can descend on your right (north) to the creek below.
+When you reach the bush line, you can continue walking through the small bushes, as they are pretty easy to walk through.
+Eventually you will get into some higher bushes, at which point you can descend to your right (north) down to the creek below.

-If water levels are low in the creek, you should be able to avoid it easily.
+If water levels are low in the creek, you should be able to avoid crossing it multiple times.
 There are a couple of canyon sections which will require a little navigating, either on the sides of the creek bed, or above on the adjacent hillside.

 Once you are through the canyons, the creek bed becomes very wide and you can follow it down to tree line.
 As soon as you reach tree line, you will be at the Duke River.

-The Duke River is a very wide river valley.
+The Duke River is a very wide, braided river valley.
 You can follow it southeast on the river bed.
-You may be forced to cross it (or one of its many braids) if it meanders too close to the shore line.
+You may be forced to cross it (or one of its many braids) if it meanders too close to the bank, depending on water levels.

-After about 6.5 km, you will reach Dickson Creek.
-If you want to camp here, you can cross Dickson Creek and camp on the flat, open ground that is betwen Dickson Creek and the Duke River.
+After about 6.5 km, you will reach Dickson Creek, entering the Duke River from the east.
+If you want to camp here you can cross Dickson Creek and camp on the flat, open ground that is betwen Dickson Creek and the Duke River.

 In the mountains up ahead and to the left is where the next pass is, the Right On Mountain pass.
 Continue climbing up the hillside.
 Eventually you can start sidehilling and descending down into the creek valley below.
 When you get to the creek bed and nearly reach the end, follow the left fork a bit further.
 You will reach yet another creek valley which runs down from the pass (on your left now).
 To climb to the pass, use the rightmost hillside.

-Near the top of the pass, you will have to scramble over a few rocks briefly.
+Near the top of the pass you will have to scramble over a rocky section briefly.
 When you reach the top of Right On Mountain pass it will flatten out and become a small plateau.
 Walk across the plateau and look down the other side towards Congdon Creek.

 The descent from Right On Mountain pass can look intimidating.
-It looks narrow, steep, and very high up.
+It looks like a narrow, steep, gully and very high up.
 But don't worry, there is a gentle route down.
-Make your way down the gulley until you can get back up on the hillside on your left (north).
+Make your way down the gully until you can get back up on the hillside on your left (north).
 Follow the hillside downwards, staying just left of the gnarly rock formations.